Olivia Munn: 2015–present

 Beginning in January 2015, Munn voiced the character Phoebe Callisto on the Disney Junior animated series Miles from Tomorrowland.
-In 2016, Munn was cast as Elizabeth Braddock / Psylocke (one of Apocalypse's Four Horsemen) in X-Men: Apocalypse.
+In 2016, Munn was cast as Elizabeth Braddock / Psylocke in X-Men: Apocalypse (for which she turned down an offer to appear in the Deadpool film of that same year).
 Though the film received mixed reviews, it was a financial success, grossing over $500 million worldwide.
 The same year, Munn had a leading role portraying a technical supervisor in the comedy film Office Christmas Party.

 She also had a starring role in the television series Six as a CIA operative and appeared on Season 13 of America's Got Talent as a guest judge in the season's second Judge Cuts episode.
 Munn also starred as a biologist in the 2018 science fiction horror film The Predator, the fourth installment in the Predator franchise.
 Following the film's release, it was revealed that Munn's co-star, Steven Wilder Striegel, with whom she shared a scene, was a registered sex offender who had preyed on a 14-year-old girl.
 Upon learning of this, Munn informed her fellow cast members, and requested that the scene (Striegel's sole appearance in the film) be cut from the film, which 20th Century Fox agreed to.

-Munn subsequently had a lead role in the Netflix-released romantic comedy film Love Wedding Repeat (2020), a remake of the French feature Plan de Table.
+Munn subsequently had a lead role in the Netflix-released romantic comedy film Love Wedding Repeat (2020), a remake of the French feature Plan de Table, and the film The Gateway (2021), about a social worker assigned to the care of the daughter of a single mother (played by Munn) who intervenes when the dad returns from prison and lures them into a life of crime.

+From 2021 to 2024, Munn voiced the supervillainness Akiko Yokohama / Lady Bullseye II in the adult animated series Hit-Monkey.
+In 2025, she began starring in the Apple TV+ drama series Your Friends and Neighbors alongside Jon Hamm and Amanda Peet.

+She was named one of Time's Women of the Year for 2025.